jesuslopezpino/ExampleQuery/README.md

 ## UniqueException

 ExampleQuery returns UniqueException when a unique constraint is violated, this is because the rely on that should be part of database.
-A unique exception contains: the entity instance that violated the constraint, the class of the entity, the uniqueException annotation instance and a detailed message.
-ServiceImpl needs that the uk will be defined inside the annotation @Table unique constraints array.
+A unique exception contains: the entity instance that violated the constraint, the class of the entity, the `@UniqueException` annotation instance and a detailed message. `ServiceImpl` needs that the uk will be defined inside the annotation `@Table` unique constraints array.

 ```java
 @Entity